 Typically when a company partners with a manufacturer to produce instruments for them, they not only provide the plans for the guitars themselves, they also agree to a large number of manufacturing standards.

-For one example, companies will agree how often the CNC machine is reset – this would mean the reset button is pressed and the cutter moves back to coordinates 0, 0, 0 on the X, Y and Z axis.
-The reason you would want to do this is that no machine is infallible, and over time the machine can get slightly out of alignment, at which point it’s no longer cutting in the exact right sports.
+For example, companies will agree how often the CNC machine is reset, which is when the reset button is pressed and the cutter moves back to coordinates 0, 0, 0 on the X, Y and Z axis.
+The reason you want to do this is that no machine is infallible.
+Over time it can get slightly out of alignment, at which point it’s no longer cutting in the exact right spots.

-Say company 1 wants the CNC reset once ever hour, while company 2 wants it reset once a day.
-Both of these have associated costs, both of these effect the total number of guitars can be output in the course of the day, both of these will have different effects on the maintanence schedule of the machine etc etc.
+Say Company 1 wants the CNC reset once ever hour, while Company 2 only needs it reset once a day.
+Both of these have associated costs, which effect the total number of guitars can be output in the course of the day, which effects the maintenance schedule of the machine, etc.

-There are a host of these small agreements that will have an effect on both the price and quality of the output.
+There are a host of these small agreements that have an impact on both the price and quality of the output.
 Do they want the frets glued or just pressed?
 Do they want them dressed on site?
 Do they want cheap or expensive internal wiring?

-All of these small manufacturing details agreed upon have a total effect on the final product.
+All of these small manufacturing details agreed upon have an effect on the final product.

 Final QC in the US